sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/rest-api-postman-authorization-code.rst

-Acquire token using Postman - Authorization code
+Acquire Token Using Postman - Authorization Code
 -------------------------------------

 The Authorization Code grant type is used to exchange an authorization code for an access token.

-Get the access token
+Get the Access Token
 ====================

-The app can obtain an access token that provides temporary, secure access to it.
-Below are steps involved to request an Access_token
+The app can obtain an access token that provides temporary and secure access to it.
+Below are the steps involved to request an Access Token.

-Click on Authorization tab
+Click on Authorization Tab
 ==================

 - Select Type OAuth 2.0